timothypage/starlims-datastructures/README.md

 Starlims Data Structures
 ========================

-This is just a small collection of starlims data structures I've used.
+This is just a small collection of starlims data structures we've used.

  - stack
  - queue